dominodatalab/reference-project-finetune-falcon7b/README.md

 ## Setup instructions

-This project requires the following [compute environments](https://docs.dominodatalab.com/en/latest/user_guide/f51038/environments/) to be present:
+This project requires the following [compute environments](https://docs.dominodatalab.com/en/latest/user_guide/f51038/environments/) to be present.
+Also please ensure the [‘Automatically make compatible with Domino’](https://docs.dominodatalab.com/en/latest/user_guide/a00d1b/automatic-adaptation-of-custom-images/#_pre_requisites_for_automatic_custom_image_compatibility_with_domino) checkbox is selected and create the environment afresh instead of duplicating an existing environment that does not use the same base image and dependencies.

 ### lit-gpt